-Once you meet these conditions, the sale becomes “unconditional” and you must complete it.
-Some typical conditions include:
+Once you meet these conditions, the sale becomes “unconditional”, and you must complete it.
+Some typical requirements include:

 - Subject to inspection.
 A subject to inspection clause is written into a contract when a buyer informs a vendor they want to buy a property subject to a building inspection.
-However, unless the property is likely to fall apart because of a major defect, this clause isn’t enough to allow the purchaser to get out of the contract.
+However, unless the property may fall apart due to a significant defect, this clause isn’t enough to allow the purchaser to escape the contract.

 - Sale of the purchaser’s home.
 A buyer may have a home they need to sell to buy another.
-They may want a clause added to the agreement that includes that it is subject to an unconditional contract on the sale of their own home.
+They may want a clause added to the agreement that includes subject to an unconditional contract on selling their own home.

 Payment of the real estate agent’s fee